sumapietro/sumapietro/README.md

 - 👋 Hi, I’m @sumapietro, a junior dev from Italy
-- 👀 I’m interested in JS and Java
+- 👀 I’m interested in js and react
-- 🌱 I’m currently learning Ajax/Rest
+- 🌱 I’m currently working as front-end developer
+- 👀 I'm interested to develop webapp that grant and simplify access to public services